reycika/methods-and-tests/README.md

 # methods-and-tests
-Learning to write methods and test them
+Learning to write methods with tests